 3. Measure Gutter Angle or Slope

 Gutters may look perfectly level, but they actually slope slightly towards the downspout, so that they will never hold standing water.
 The highest point of your gutters should be just 5/8 of an inch higher than its lowest point, which should be where it connects to the downspout.
 This slight grade is almost impossible for you to see, so you have to measure.
-Use a string to measure the slope, so that you don’t need a level or a reference point.
+Use a string to measure the slope as a guide.
 If you’re not sure how to do this, we go into detail below.
 Just remember that each section of gutter should slope down to the nearest downspout.
+Be sure to check your work with an adjustable level.

 If you find that your gutters are level, or otherwise not appropriately sloped, they will need to be realigned.
 It is best to have a professional do this job, as it involves using power tools at height.
 Still, you may be curious about the process, so here is how the professional will realign your gutters: